Microsoft TechNet

 Windows Communication Foundation adapters

 This release of Microsoft Dynamics AX provides expanded support for Windows Communication Foundation (WCF) beyond the basic HTTP and HTTPS bindings.
-The proprietary Microsoft Message Queuing (MSMQ) and BizTalk Server adapters used in the previous releases of Microsoft Dynamics AX are no longer available.
-Instead, Microsoft Dynamics AX 2012 provides equivalent functionality through native WCF functionality.
-However, custom adapters developed by customers and partners using the AIF adapter framework continue to be supported in this release.
+The proprietary Microsoft Message Queuing (MSMQ) and Microsoft BizTalk Server adapters that were used in the previous releases of Microsoft Dynamics AX are no longer available.
+Instead, Microsoft Dynamics AX 2012 provides equivalent native WCF functionality.
+However, custom adapters that customers and partners developed by using the AIF adapter framework continue to be supported in this release.

-The Application Object Server (AOS) is the WCF service host for Microsoft Dynamics AX 2012 services exposed to users and applications on an intranet.
+Application Object Server (AOS) is the WCF service host for Microsoft Dynamics AX 2012 services that are exposed to users and applications on an intranet.
 To consume services over the Internet, you must host services on Internet Information Services (IIS).

 For more information about services, see Services, service operations, and service groups.

-In the previous release of Microsoft Dynamics AX, IIS-hosted services required .NET Business Connector to communicate with the AOS.
-In Microsoft Dynamics AX 2012, IIS-hosted services use the WCF routing service instead of the .NET Business Connector.
+In the previous release of Microsoft Dynamics AX, services that were hosted on IIS required .NET Business Connector to communicate with AOS.
+In Microsoft Dynamics AX 2012, IIS-hosted services use the WCF routing service instead of .NET Business Connector.

 For more information about services, see Services, service operations, and service groups.